What is Nordic Walking? And Why You Need

 6. You’ll straighten up and feel more confident.

-Your upper back muscles (that pull your shoulders back) tighten each time you plant a pole.
+Your upper back muscles (that pull your shoulder blades together) tighten each time you plant a pole.

 7. It’s a fun social workout.